carlosedp/cluster-monitoring/Readme.md

-# Prometheus Operator for ARM / X86-64 platforms
+# Cluster Monitoring stack for ARM / X86-64 platforms

 The Prometheus Operator for Kubernetes provides easy monitoring definitions for Kubernetes services and deployment and management of Prometheus instances.